Chuz047/CapaTours/README.md

 2. **Set up the Microsoft SQL Server database** 🗄️⚙️

-   - Open **SQL Server Management Studio** 🏗️
+   - 🏗️ Open **SQL Server Management Studio**.
-   - Create a new database called `CapaToursBD` 🆕
+   - 🆕 Create a new database called `CapaToursBD`.
-   - Import the provided SQL file `CapaToursBD.sql` into the `CapaToursBD` database using your server 📥
+   - 📥 Import the provided SQL file `CapaToursBD.sql` into the `CapaToursBD` database using your server.

 3. **Configure the project** 📝🔧